 Our peer support volunteers have the ability to empathise and show understanding, good communication and listening skills, and they are all motivated by helping others.

-Our next training session is not scheduled to be until later in 2022 but if you are interested in this role, please submit an application and we will add you to our waiting list.
+Our next training session is unlikely to be until late 2024 but if you are interested in volunteering for this role, please apply and we will add you to our waiting list.